unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 costs_table["Finish"] = infinity
 {% endhighlight %}

 The requirement is this.
 The HashTable should contain costs to all direct nodes from Start node.
 For all other nodes cost should be set to infinity.
 So, we need to know the Start node and all it's neighbours including their edge weights.
 We also need to know all other nodes in the Graph to set them to infinity.
 This second requirement can be avoided by using a language feature.
-Python dictionaries and Java HashMap's have something called getOrDefault(key, defaultValue), which allows you to return a default value, in this case infinity, if there is no key present in the dictionary.
+Python dictionaries and Java HashMap's have something called getOrDefault(key, defaultValue), which allows you to return a default value, which in this case will be `infinity`, if there is no key present in the dictionary.

 {% highlight python %}
 # Start of Graph building